-Lindsey is able to meet with students to guide them through the resources Career Services offers: workshops and networking events, ask-a-professional database, self-assessments, and much more!
+Allison is able to meet with students to guide them through the resources the Career & Professional Development Center offers: workshops and networking events, ask-a-professional database, self-assessments, and much more!

 Job and Internship Postings

 UCareerPath is a database for U students which contains jobs, internships and interview schedules from employers.
 Search UCareerPath for internships and job opportunities today!

 Going Global provides an international job board for US citizens looking to job hunt globally, and for international students looking to find local jobs in North America.
 The database also contains comprehensive country career guides, filled with information related to industry trends, top companies, and cultural advice.
 Learn more.

 Attend student panels and forums to learn more about opportunities on campus and network with professionals in the field.

 During spring and fall semesters the Hinckley Institute holds approximately 70 Hinckley Forums featuring local, national, and international political leaders and panels.
 Past Hinckley Forum guests include major figures such as Bill Clinton, Mitt Romney, Thomas Friedman, Harry Reid, Brent Scowcroft, and John McCain as well as local, national, and international politicians, ambassadors, lobbyists, activists, and academics.
 Learn more.

 Lassonde Entrepeneur Institute